inofix/maestro.py/readme.md

 # Development

-The entry point of the applicationis `./main.py`
+The entry point of the application is `./main.py`

 ## Dependencies management, with `pip`